junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 A SALESPERSON and the STORE OWNER look at the same screen, now frozen to the TasteWise logo page.

 SALESPERSON: That was just the Basic Tier.
-Imagine what we could do for you with a real upgrade.
+Imagine what we could do for you with a real upgrade -- TasteWise Plus.

 STORE OWNER: Bring it on then.